Glaucoma

 - Laser surgery for glaucoma aims to increase the outflow of fluid from the eye or eliminate fluid blockages through laser trabeculoplasty, iridotomy or cyclophotocoagulation.

-- Microsurgery involves a surgical procedure called a trabeculectomy, which creates a new channel to drain fluid from the eye and reduce the pressure that causes glaucoma.
-Surgery is often performed after medication and laser procedures have failed.
+There are several surgical options for treating glaucoma.
+The main goal is to reduce the eye pressure that causes glaucoma.
+Surgery is often performed after medication and laser procedures have been found inadequate.